Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Introduction

+\textbf{Comparison with related works. } The work most relevant to ours is \citet{kim2025transformers}~(more related works in App.~\ref{app:related_works}), which studied learning $k$-\texttt{PARITY} through SFT with teacher-forcing and SFT without teacher-forcing but with data augmentation and self-verification filtering.
+In contrast, we focus on comparing the learning dynamics of RL fine-tuning and SFT by studying a broad class of sparse Boolean functions, providing a unifying analysis.
+In addition, our model allows token generation via sampling, better aligning with practical autoregressive inference.
+Furthermore, we analyze RL fine-tuning and SFT without teacher-forcing and without any data augmentation or self-verification, which addresses the mismatch between training and inference.
+Together, these elements provide a new conceptual perspective.

-\paragraph{Organization.}We first present the problem setup in Sec.~\ref{sec:setup}, including the definition of $k$-sparse Boolean functions~(Sec.~\ref{sec:bool_funcs}), the decomposition of them into sub-tasks, and the transformer architecture~(Sec.~\ref{sec:def_transformer}).
-We then establish sufficient conditions for the transformer to learn $k$-sparse Boolean functions through fine-tuning via RL~(Sec.~\ref{sec:general_rl}) and SFT~(Sec.~\ref{sec:general_sft}) with CoT, providing an overview of the learnability.
-Finally, we discuss the learnability of $k$-\texttt{PARITY}~(Sec.~\ref{sec:parity}), $k$-\texttt{AND}, and $k$-\texttt{OR}~(Sec.~\ref{sec:other_bool}) in detail, proving that both RL and SFT enable the transformer to learn these functions.
-Throughout the paper, we use SFT to refer to SFT without teacher forcing.
+\textbf{Organization. }We first present the problem setup in Sec.~\ref{sec:setup}.
+We then establish sufficient conditions for the transformer to learn the general $k$-sparse Boolean functions via RL fine-tuning~(Sec.~\ref{sec:general_rl}) and SFT~(Sec.~\ref{sec:general_sft}), thereby giving a unified view of learnability.
+Finally, we examine these sufficient conditions specifically in $k$-\texttt{PARITY}~(Sec.~\ref{sec:parity}), $k$-\texttt{AND}, and $k$-\texttt{OR}~(Sec.~\ref{sec:other_bool}) in detail, proving that both RL and SFT enable the transformer to learn these functions.
+We add an FAQ in App.~\ref{app:faq}, and present experiments in App.~\ref{app:exp}.